All Products

 from openai import OpenAI

-# Replace <EAS_ENDPOINT> with the endpoint of the deployed service and <EAS_TOKEN> with the token of the service.
+# # Replace <EAS_ENDPOINT> with the service endpoint and <EAS_TOKEN> with the service token.

 openai_api_key = "<<EAS_TOKEN>"